Skip to main content

 • Defense contractors and subcontractors: Any company that seeks to work on DoD contracts must achieve CMMC certification.
 This includes prime contractors and their subcontractors who handle Federal Contract Information (FCI) or Controlled Unclassified Information (CUI).
 The level of certification required depends on the sensitivity of the information handled and the specific contract requirements.
 If CUI or very sensitive information is processed to additional parties, CMMC can apply to fourth-party vendors such as contractors or subcontractors.

 • Suppliers in the defense supply chain: Suppliers providing goods or services that are part of the defense supply chain, even if not directly contracted by the DoD, must comply if their work involves handling FCI or CUI.
-This ensures the entire supply chain is secure and protected from cyber threats.
+Primes, rather than DoD contracting officials, are responsible for ensuring their suppliers meet CMMC requirements.
+This provides increased assurance that the entire supply chain is secure and protected from cyber threats.

 Other organizations that benefit from CMMC certification

-Companies that aren't strictly required to comply with Cybersecurity Maturity Model Certification (CMMC) 2.0 might still choose to do so for several strategic reasons.
-Let’s examine a few situations where an organization would benefit from voluntary CMMC certification.
+Companies that aren't strictly required to comply with CMMC might still choose to do so for several strategic reasons.
+Let’s examine a few situations where an organization would benefit from CMMC certification and decide to pursue it voluntarily.

 Companies seeking new business opportunities